AtVict0r/broadstreet_institute_datathon_project_2023/README.md

 The repository contains the following materials:

-1. **dataset.xlsx**: This Excel file includes the indicator list and data for pregnancy-related mortality across all states.
+1. **dataset.csv**: This CSV file includes the indicator list and data for pregnancy-related mortality across all states.
 The indicator list is based on the instructions provided by the BroadStreet Institute.
 2. **infographs/**: This directory holds individual PNG infograph files, each representing pregnancy-related mortality data for a specific state.
 The template for the infographs was adapted from a Canvas project shared by the BroadStreet Institute during the Datathon.

 ## Acknowledgments